 - While around the shock area, take a good look at the strut mount too, with emphasis on the integrity of the assembly, especially if work was done there recently.
 Most mechanics mess this up, especially when it comes to reassembly.

-These are all possible causes, based on what you reported but you’ll need to narrow them down to one (or in rare cases, two) with an experienced mechanic.
-It rarely is a 100% clear-cut case with remote diagnostics.
+These are all possible causes, based on what you reported, but you’ll need to narrow them down to one (or in rare cases, two) with an experienced mechanic.
+It’s rarely a 100% clear-cut case with remote diagnostics.

 Good luck!